anubhav1772/mbrl_dynamics_net/probabilistic-dynamics-ensemble/README.md

   <tbody>
     <tr>
       <td><code>EnsembleLinear</code></td>
-      <td>A fully-connected linear layer, but implemented as a stack of num_ensemble independent layers.
+      <td>A fully-connected linear layer, but implemented as a stack of <code>num_ensemble</code> independent layers, each learning different dynamics (e.g., for uncertainty modeling in MBRL).
 Each ensemble member has its own weights and biases.</td>
       <td>
         <ul>
           <li><code>forward(x)</code></li>